LightMe42/TimerTest/README.txt

-This app will replace your message with byte code to it's hidden version.
+This small app will guess your number and feedback with time that was needed for the right guess
-Now you can use console version for encrypting and decrypting.